misiek869/misiek869/README.md

 <h1 align="center">Hi 👋, I'm Michael</h1>
-<h3 align="center">I am an aspiring junior frontend developer from Poland, currently transitioning from being a car detailing business owner to a career in programming.
+<h3 align="center">I am a junior frontend developer from Poland, currently transitioning from being a car detailing business owner to a career in programming.
 I am primarily focusing on a TypeScript/JavaScript stack and have experience in building projects using React as well as full-stack web applications with Next.js.</h3>

 - 🔭 I’m currently working on **getting my first job in IT**